larrybotha/everything/software-development/languages/rust/std..iter..DoubleEndedIterator.md

 ```

 - allows for iterating in reverse on a type
-- requires that the type have a finite number of elements, i.e. not an
+- requires that the type have a finite number of elements, e.g. not an
   open-ended range
+- structures that implement `DoubleEndedIterator` are [[deque|deques]]